-How does Neheb, the Eternal Work?
+How Does Neheb, the Eternal Work?

 A five-mana Mono Red Minotaur with 4 power and 6 toughness is a good start.
-Having “afflict 4” puts him into contention for Standard playability.
+Having “afflict 3” puts him into contention for Standard playability.
 Essentially, Afflict means that whenever an opponent blocks a creature which Afflict, the defending player loses a certain amount of life.
-In this case, that’s 4 life, or 20 percent of a player’s starting life total.
+In this case, that’s 3 life, or 15 percent of a player’s starting life total.
 That’s a lot.

 But for 5 mana, this isn’t quite enough to find a home in competitive play.
 It’s what his final ability reads.
 At the beginning of your post-combat main phase, you get 1 Red mana for each one life your opponents have lost this turn.
 This means that if you play Neheb, the Eternal before combat and deal damage after his summoning, you can gain Red mana in the same turn.

 Typically, unless you have a creature with haste, or need it to satisfy some other condition, you play creatures after combat.
-But because Neheb, the Eternal can offer you a benefit in the same turn that he’s cast, he can help pay for himself.
+But, because Neheb, the Eternal can offer you a benefit in the same turn that he’s cast, he can help pay for himself.

 How to Use Neheb the Eternal in Standard, Modern, and other 60-card Competitive Formats

 Typically, for cards with a converted mana cost of 5 or more to see consistent Standard play, they must have an immediate effect on the game as soon as they enter play.
-The same is true for Modern, as well, but the bar is set much higher for the potency of the card’s effect.
+The same is true for Modern, as well.
+But, the bar is set much higher for the potency of the card’s effect.
 While Neheb, the Eternal can start paying for himself in the same turn, he would have to be able to attack immediately (i.e. have Haste) to plug into that higher echelon of the mana curve.

 A deck with Neheb, the Eternal would also have to lean towards predominantly Red mana, which is probably not a problem.
 There is the ability to build a Standard deck that could play a copy or two of Neheb, the Eternal to be an endgame finisher.
-But his true strength would be in a Mono-Red deck, where his mana production will be most effective.
+But, his true strength would be in a Mono-Red deck, where his mana production will be most effective.

-As soon as you enter the multiplayer world of Commander, Neheb, the Eternal’s power level expands incredibly.
+As soon as you enter the multiplayer world of EDH, Neheb, the Eternal’s power level expands incredibly.
 Red mana acceleration stapled on a 4/6 creature with Afflict 4 becomes pretty relevant.
-There are so many ways to “ping” players in Commander that Neheb can generate a large amount of mana in a hurry.
+There are so many ways to “ping” players in EDH that Neheb can generate a large amount of mana in a hurry.

 The Organic Rise and Fall of Neheb, the Eternal’s Price